saltukalakus/idiomatic-rust-snippets/src/algorithms/dynamic-programming/knapsack-problem.md

-### Knapsack Problem (WIP)
+### Knapsack Problem

 The Knapsack Problem is a classic dynamic programming problem.
-Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
+Given a set of items, each with a weight and a value, the goal is to select items to maximize the total value while keeping the total weight within a given limit.

-### Problem Statement

-You are given weights and values of `n` items, put these items in a knapsack of capacity `W` to get the maximum total value in the knapsack.

-### Dynamic Programming Approach

-We can solve this problem using dynamic programming by creating a 2D array `dp` where `dp[i][w]` represents the maximum value that can be obtained with the first `i` items and a knapsack capacity of `w`.
+The solution uses a 2D array `dp` where `dp[i][w]` represents the maximum value achievable with the first `i` items and a knapsack capacity of `w`.
+For each item, we decide whether to include it or exclude it based on which choice yields a higher value.

-### Steps

-1. Initialize a 2D array `dp` with dimensions `(n+1) x (W+1)` where `n` is the number of items and `W` is the maximum capacity of the knapsack.
-2. Iterate through each item and each capacity, updating the `dp` array based on whether the current item is included or excluded.
-3. The value at `dp[n][W]` will be the maximum value that can be obtained with the given items and knapsack capacity.

 ```rust
 fn knapsack(weights: &[usize], values: &[usize], capacity: usize) -> usize {